TophatSynth/medic_backup/MD2001/Lecture Notes/Week 11/SWA Practice Questions.md

     - It follows a moral rule
 3. Virtue ethics (1 mark)
 	- It is what a virtuous person would do.
-4. Describe 2 weaknesses of the theory of consequentialism, and 2 weaknesses of the theory of deontology (4 marks) #anki
+4. Describe 2 weaknesses of the theory of consequentialism, and 2 weaknesses of the theory of deontology (4 marks)
      - Consequentialism: It is difficult to determine which consequences are better than others.
 It is difficult to determine if the benefits of a consequence outweigh its cost.
      - Deontology: Moral rules must be followed, even if the consequences promote suffering.
 Moral rules are not always applicable to every situation.
 5. Explain what is meant by the doctrine of double effect (2 marks),